Kasner-like description of spacelike singularities in spherically symmetric spacetimes with scalar matter: Introduction

-For now, we suppose that $C_0$ and $\underline{C}_0$ are \textit{regular} and \textit{compact}, meaning in particular that the area-radius $r(u, v)$ on the $C_0 \cup \underline{C}_0$ remains bounded away from $0$.
-We will, however, assume the initial data on $C_0 \cup \underline{C}_0$ to be such that the maximal future development of the data will possess a future boundary which is an $\{ r = 0 \}$ singularity.
-In particular, the entire future boundary will consist of the union of two regular null hypersurfaces (emanating from the future endpoints of $C_0$ and $\underline{C}_0$) and a spacelike singularity $\mathcal{S}$ at which $r$ extends continuously to $0$.
+For now, we suppose that $C_0$ and $\underline{C}_0$ are \textit{regular} and \textit{compact}; in particular, the area-radius $r(u, v)$ restricted to $C_0 \cup \underline{C}_0$ remains bounded away from $0$.
+We will, however, assume the initial data on $C_0 \cup \underline{C}_0$ to be such that the maximal future development $\mathcal{D}$ will possess a future boundary which is an $\{ r = 0 \}$ singularity.
+That is, the entire future boundary will consist of the union of two regular null hypersurfaces (emanating from the future endpoints of $C_0$ and $\underline{C}_0$) and a spacelike singularity $\mathcal{S}$ at which $r$ extends continuously to $0$.
 We call such a maximal future development a \textit{strongly singular spacetime}.
 This is shown pictorially in Figure~\ref{fig:char_ivp0}, and will be described in greater detail in Section~\ref{setup.sing}.

-In the presence of a non-trivial electromagnetic field, we make the following $2$ additional assumptions on the strongly singular maximal development $\mathcal{D}$, where $R_0 > 0$ and $\alpha \in (0, 1)$ are fixed constants:
+In the presence of a non-trivial electromagnetic field, we will have to make the following two additional assumptions on the strongly singular maximal development $\mathcal{D}$, where $R_0 > 0$ and $\alpha \in (0, 1)$ are fixed constants.